 But be careful that you don’t become the monster you fight for, as soon as Hakuoro becomes emperor, he learns that maintaining the peace is easier said than done.

-One of the most popular bishoujo games in the turn-based strategy genre, the subject matter might be a little on the adult side with sex scenes between the protagonist and the female characters featuring heavily in the game.
+One of the most popular bishoujo games in the turn-based strategy genre, the subject matter might be a little on the mature side with love making scenes between the protagonist and the female characters featuring heavily in the game.